The Choir

 Joining

 We are always delighted to hear from people who are interested in joining our Choir and contributing to our wonderful musical tradition, so please feel most welcome to introduce yourself if you would like to know more!
-The Director of Music is generally available after Sunday morning services for an open audition or to talk more about singing at St Bride's, or can be emailed at dom@music.stbridesglasgow.org
+The Director of Music is generally available after Sunday morning services to talk more about singing at St Bride's, or can be emailed at dom@music.stbridesglasgow.org

 Choral Scholarships